 The next step is to record the actual cycle time, along with the reasons for reduced speed.
 Slow cycles, just like micro stops, cannot be recorded manually, therefore an automated production monitoring system, such as Evocon’s OEE software, is needed.

-Once there is enough data, it is possible to assess the impact of each speed loss factor and to apply Root Cause Analysis (RCA) to solve the issues and improve cycle times.
+Once there is enough data, it is possible to assess the impact of each speed loss factor and to apply Root Cause Analysis (RCA) to solve the issues and improve cycle times in manufacturing.

 How Evocon visualizes slow cycles?